 Average Contingency Fee Accident Lawyers Charge

-The average percentage taken as a contingency fee for an accident claim is 33% (or one-third) of your settlement.
-However, depending on the lawyer, this can range from 25% to 40% for the contingency fee.
+The average percentage taken as a contingency fee for an accident claim is between 33.3% (or one-third) and 40% of your settlement.
+However, depending on the lawyer, the contingency fee can vary significantly.

 In addition, some lawyers may use a “sliding scale” structure where they take a smaller percentage if your case is resolved before you need to go to file a lawsuit and higher if your case goes to trial.